 Sam is reunited with Nate for one last adventure to save Sam’s bacon over a debt that could cost him his life if they don’t quickly recover Henry Avery’s pirate treasure to pay off a drug lord.

 Early on I was incredibly bored with Uncharted 4’s gameplay.
 The style of the climbing and third person shooting is still good, but was so similar to previous games that I thought I might not make it very far in.
-This is one of the best looking games I have ever seen, but that alongside the exact same adventuring from the Playstation 3-era wasn’t going to be enough to keep going unless there was something more to it.
+This is one of the best looking games I have ever seen, but good looks only get you so far without new adventuring mechanics.

 Thank goodness there are changes to the gameplay as well as the story.